It was during university that I began studying meditation.

 Flow chart illustrating Paul's reiki lineage

-I practice Komyo Reiki Do and am a fifth generation lineage holder under the Japanese line of Usui Sensei.
-My teacher, Inamoto Hyakuten Sensei is a lay Buddhist monk and the founder of Komyo Reiki Kai.
-He lives in Kyoto, Japan where he was initiated into Shinpiden by Yamaguchi Sensei.
+Paul Lara teaches Komyo Reiki Do and is a 5th generation lineage holder under the Japanese line of Usui Sensei.
+Paul’s teacher, Inamoto Hyakuten Sensei is a lay Buddhist monk and the founder of Komyo Reiki Kai.
+Hyakuten Sensei lives in Kyoto, Japan where he was initiated into Shinpiden by Yamaguchi Sensei.

-I practiced under Hyakuten Sensei for three years, while I was living and working in Kyoto, Japan, the birthplace of Reiki.
-Here in Canada, I am certified under The Canadian Reiki Association as a Practitioner and Teacher.
+Paul practiced under Hyakuten Sensei for three years, while I was living and working in Kyoto, Japan, the birthplace of Reiki.
+Here in Canada, Paul Lara is certified under The Canadian Reiki Association as a Practitioner and Teacher.

-As a discipline, we place upmost importance on personal spiritual transformation.
+As a discipline, Komyo Reiki places upmost importance on personal spiritual transformation.
 Reflective of Usui Sensei, Komyo Reiki is a system designed as a path towards enlightenment.

 Meditation Timeline

-I have been practicing meditation for three decades.
-I was properly introduced to Zen at the venerable Thich Nhat Hahn’s monastery in France.
-There I studied and worked for 2 months with him and his Vietnamese Buddhist community.
+Paul Lara has been practicing meditation for 3 decades.
+He was properly introduced to Zen at the venerable Thich Nhat Hahn’s monastery in France.
+There Paul studied and worked for 2 months with him and his Vietnamese Buddhist community.

-While living in Beijing, I continued to deepen my Zen practice.
+While living in Beijing, Paul continued to deepen his Zen practice.
 In China it’s called Chan.
 Zen came from Chan.
-While there, I changed my practice dramatically.
-I began standing practices by holding postures for long periods of time.
-There I was introduced into Nei Gong (internal practice) and completed a 100 Day Meditation exercise under Master Zhang Yu Fei.
+While there, Paul changed his practice dramatically.
+He began standing practices by holding postures for long periods of time.
+There he was introduced into Nei Gong (internal practice) and completed a 100 Day Meditation exercise under Master Zhang Yu Fei.
 The practice consisted of 2 hours of sitting per day for the purpose of refining essence into qi, thus building the foundation for the microcosmic circuit.

-However my personal practice has grown over the years to include various forms and applications.
+However Paul’s personal practice has grown over the years to include various forms and applications.

 QiGong & Tai Chi Lineage

-I practice Hun Yuan San Shou and was instructed individually under Master Zhang Yu Fei while I was living and working in Beijing, China for two years.
-It was in Beijing, that I was inducted into the Chen Style Xin Yi Hun Yuan Tai Chi family and became an official 20th generation lineage holder, as well as a 3rd generation lineage holder in Hun Yuan QiGong.
+Paul Lara teaches Hun Yuan San Shou and was instructed individually under Master Zhang Yu Fei while living and working in Beijing, China for 2 years.
+It was in Beijing, that he was inducted into the Chen Style Xin Yi Hun Yuan Tai Chi family and became an official 20th generation lineage holder, as well as a 3rd generation lineage holder in Hun Yuan QiGong.

 Hun Yuan San Shou